Care-For-You-Blood/Organate-frontend/README.md

 ![Screenshot](/readme-images/Blooddrop.png)

-### What is Blood In Need?
+### What is Organate?
-Blood In Need is an effort to make donation of blood easier.
+Organate is an effort to make donation of organs easier.
 Any user can request a donor available in his/her city with same blood group and the donor would be sent a request in real time.
 I have tried my hard to make this website easy to use.
 Any ideas, suggestions or bug reports, reach me out to on my social media handles.
 Peace!!!

 ### Further Improvements
 1) I need to add map to show the user exact locations of donors